-Vehicle Code 22102 CVC is the California statute that makes it a traffic infraction for a driver to make a U-turn in a business district, except at an intersection where it is authorized or on a divided roadway with an opening that allows for one.
+Vehicle Code § 22102 CVC is the California statute that makes it a traffic infraction to make a U-turn in a business district, except at an intersection where it is authorized or on a divided roadway with an opening that allows for one.

 A “business district” is an area where at least 50 percent of the property bordering the street is occupied by businesses and a driver can access them from the road.
 A violation of this law is an infraction that results in a traffic ticket and one DMV point.

-CVC 22102 states that “no person in a business district shall make a U-turn, except at an intersection, or on a divided highway where an opening has been provided…this turning movement shall be made as close as practicable to the extreme left-hand edge of the lanes moving in the driver’s direction of travel immediately prior to the initiation of the turning movement…”
+22102.
+No person in a business district shall make a U-turn, except at an intersection, or on a divided highway where an opening has been provided in accordance with Section 21651.
+This turning movement shall be made as close as practicable to the extreme left-hand edge of the lanes moving in the driver’s direction of travel immediately prior to the initiation of the turning movement, when more than one lane in the direction of travel is present.

 Examples of illegal acts